igor-mircic/my-knowledge-vault/cheet_sheets/linux/kensington_trackball.md

 tags:
   - linux
 ---
-# Remapping Kensington Expert Trackball Buttons with wayland
+# Remapping buttons and configuring Kensington Expert Trackball with wayland and GNOME

+## Remapping buttons

 If you want to swap the order of buttons on your Kensington trackball mouse using `hwdb`, you'll first need to identify the device and then create an